jabney/react-native-cpp-pi/README.md

 # React Native C++ PI

-A react native module that makes use of shared C++ for both iOS and Android
+A react native module that makes use of shared, multithreaded C++ for both iOS and Android

 ## iOS